-- i.
-Excess soil may only be finally placed for the beneficial purpose of growing crops or pasture if the following criteria are met: - 1. no excess soil will be placed on top of existing topsoil unless the excess soil is topsoil; and - 2. the excess soil meets Table 1 and the results of any required leachate analysis, if required, meet the Table 1 Leachate Screening Levels.
+- 1. Excess soil shall only be finally placed for the beneficial purpose of growing crops or pasture if the following criteria are met: - 1. no excess soil will be placed on top of existing topsoil unless the excess soil is topsoil; and - 2. the excess soil meets Table 1 and the results of any required leachate analysis, if required, meet the Table 1 leachate screening levels.